John-wallace89/JL-Watchtower/README.md

 <h2 style="text-align: center">Credits</h2>

 ### Code ###
 Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

+w3Schools.com to help with some of the syntax of the Js.

+Mapbox.com for all the Map API's and Map/geocoder functionality.

+Email.js for the contact us email functionality.

 ### Content ###